View Don Chesnut's Obituary on AtlanticNewsTelegraph.com and share memories

 |

-Funeral services will be at 10 a.m., Monday, March 16 at the United Methodist Church in Adair.
-Burial will be in the Sunnyhill Cemetery in Adair.
+Funeral Services will be at 10 a.m., Monday, March 16, at the United Methodist Church in Adair with burial in Sunnyhill Cemetery.

+Military honors will be by the Adair VFW Color Guard #8877 and the Iowa Military Funeral Honors.

-Hockenberry Family Care is in charge of the arrangements.
-Condolences may be left at www.hockenberryfamilycare.com
+Hockenberry Family Care in Adair is in charge of arrangements.
+Condolences may be left at www.hockenberryfamilycare.com.